How to Clean WaterHog Mats

 We have surveyed many janitorial reps who have experience with WaterHog mats.
 One thing everyone agrees on is that end-users do not maintain the mats with enough consistency.
 The longer one allows soil to build up in a WaterHog mat, the longer it takes to clean it.
 Sticking to a regular cleaning schedule can greatly reduce the overall time spent on maintenance.

 As for the most effective way to clean WaterHog mats, here is what the industry experts say:

-- Clean with enough frequency to prevent soil and water build up, according to the amount of foot traffic and weather conditions outside.
+1. Clean with enough frequency to prevent soil and water build-up, according to the amount of foot traffic and weather conditions outside.

-- Make sure that the equipment being used is in good working order.
+2. Make sure that the equipment being used is in good working order.
 Vacuum bags should be replaced frequently while belts and brushes should be working.

-- Make certain that the equipment is being used properly, creating the most effective results.
+3. Make certain that the equipment is being used properly.
+This creates the most effective results.
 Many cleaners try to vacuum at light speed to save time.
-However, this reduces the effectiveness and creating longer cleaning times, as the job has to be done over again.
+However, this reduces the effectiveness and results in longer cleaning times as the job has to be done over again.

 4. Consider soil types before cleaning.
 Is the soil wet or dry?
 Are there sticky or loose impediments?
 Are you dealing with stains or heavy soil? o For wet soils, a self-contained extractor with a brush and vac system is recommended.
-Several passes may be necessary at a slow speed to attain the best results. o For dry soils, a good two motor vacuum with the brush adjusted all the way down will give you the most agitation of the soil and best results.
+Several passes may be necessary at a slow speed to attain the best results. o For dry soils, a good two-motor vacuum with the brush adjusted all the way down will give you the most agitation of the soil and best results.
 Backpack vacuums offer a higher CFM than some uprights, but more passes over the mat are needed to compensate for the lack of agitation.

-- For dry crusty salt stains, it is recommended that the mat be soaked in hot water with a neutral soap solution for half an hour and extracted as per wet soils above.
+5. For dry, crusty salt stains, it is recommended that the mat be soaked in hot water with a neutral soap solution for half an hour and extracted as per wet soils above.

-- If your WaterHog mat is stained, you may use various carpet spotting solutions to loosen the soil stuck to the fibers.
-WaterHog mats are solution dyed, so you need not worry about the color fastness.
+6. If your WaterHog mat is stained, you may use various carpet spotting solutions to loosen the soil stuck to the fibers.
+WaterHog mats are solution-dyed, so you need not worry about the colorfastness.